 Overdosage may result in electrolyte disturbances including hypokalemia, hypocalcemia, and hypomagnesemia.
 Biochemical disturbances resulting from over-dosage may give rise to clinical signs and symptoms of hypokalemia, including: irritability, confusion, delayed thought processes, muscle weakness, hyporeflexia, which may progress to frank paralysis and/or apnea.
 Tetany may occur.
 Electrocardiographic changes may be consistent with hypokalemia or hypercalcemia: cardiac arrhythmias may occur.
 Appropriate measures should be taken to correct serum electrolytes (potassium, calcium, magnesium), and the resin should be removed from the alimentary tract by appropriate use of laxatives or enemas.

 Sodium Polystyrene Sulfonate Dosage and Administration

-The average daily adult dose is 15 g (60 mL) to 60 g (240 mL) of suspension.
-This is best provided by administering 15 g (60 mL) of Sodium Polystyrene Sulfonate suspension one to four times daily.
-Each 60 mL of Sodium Polystyrene Sulfonate suspension contains 1575 mg (68.5 mEq) per 60 mL which is equivalent to 1500 mg on the anhydrous basis of sodium.
-Since the in-vivo efficiency of sodium-potassium exchange resins is approximately 33%, about one-third of the resin’s actual sodium content is being delivered to the body.
+The average daily adult dose of the resin is 15 g to 60 g.
+This is best provided by administering 15 g (approximately 4 level teaspoons) of Sodium Polystyrene Sulfonate one to four times daily.
+One gram of Sodium Polystyrene Sulfonate contains 4.1 mEq of sodium; one level teaspoon contains approximately 3.5 g of Sodium Polystyrene Sulfonate and 15 mEq of sodium.
+(A heaping teaspoon may contain as much as 10 g to 12 g of Sodium Polystyrene Sulfonate.)
+Since the in vivo efficiency of sodium-potassium exchange resins is approximately 33 percent, about one third of the resin's actual sodium content is being delivered to the body.